 Functional Reserve Capacity (FRC)

-Or what is the same, functional capacity reserve, that is, the work you can do in continuous exercise above the FTP until fatigue appears.
+FRC, functional capacity reserve, is the work you can do in continuous exercise above the FTP until fatigue appears.

+FRC in cycling.
 What is it?
-How can we quantify it?
+How quantify it?

 FRC